-ID The Satellites sites City Local dashboard status TRL Beneficiary operating local dashboard URL, press release, description of local dashboard Short description of key operations of the local dashboard Readiness to connect to SHOW Dashboard Remarks 15 Italy Torino Existing 9 Bestmile Fleet Orchestration Platform Overview and Dashboard User Flow documents can be provided upon request in PDF format "• Observe bookings, automated matching of rides and dispatching of trips, and manage exceptions • Visualize real-time service and vehicle information • Receive, create and edit field logs and incident reports • Design service areas, lines, timetables and frequencies • Set parameters for service constraints and objectives • Plan vehicle, fleet and driver availabilities • Provide traveler, vehicle and fleet efficiency KPIs " Others, please describe in Remark column Will provide some of the KPIs precomputed, extracted on a monthly basis.
-APIs also available to connect directly with our backend platform.
-Data to be exchanged to be confirmed.
-16 Czech Republic Brno WIII build one 6 ARTIN Currently under development Fleet monitoring and fleet management and teleoperation Will provide only pre-computed KPI Will provide KPIs on a regular basis.
+ID The Satellites sites City Local dashboard status TRL Beneficiary operating local dashboard URL, press release, description of local dashboard Short description of key operations of the local dashboard Readiness to connect to SHOW Dashboard Remarks 16 Czech Republic Brno WIII build one 6 ARTIN Currently under development Fleet monitoring and fleet management and teleoperation Will provide only pre- computed KPI Will provide KPIs on a regular basis.
 The frequency will be determined later.